spazznolo/spazznolo.github.io/_posts/2023-06-15-draft-probabilities-2.md

 </p>
 <p>
 <h5>Assumptions</h5>
-There are two main assumptions in this methodology.
-The first is that draft rankings aren't autocorrelated (they are), the second is that the rankings are truly full rankings (they are not).
-Let's start with the second assumption since it's more simple.
+There are three main assumptions which don't quite fit in this methodology, so we'll explain them.
+The first is that the rankings are truly full rankings (they are not).
+The second is that draft rankings aren't related over time (they are).
+The third is that the population ranking publications is representative of NHL organizations (could be verified with historical data).
 </p>
 <p>
 On "Full" Rankings